tamusjroyce/nodejs_directory_structure/README.md

 (Note: npm is behind github.
 Refactoring code and stabilizing.
 Probably time to switch to develop.
 Was in a rush and forgot.)

-> npm install --save-dev folder_structure
+> npm install --save-dev folder_layout

 The only command that works right now is `build-fs`.
 Fortunately, it is the most useful.
 It builds your directory out and runs each script.